Tim Anderson Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the Mariners pitching staff ranks sixth in MLB.

-- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.99).
+- The Mariners have a 3.96 team ERA that ranks 10th among all MLB pitching staffs.

-- The Mariners allow the fewest home runs in baseball (63 total, 0.9 per game).
+- Mariners pitchers combine to allow the fewest home runs in baseball (65 total, one per game).

-- The righty last pitched on Sunday against the Los Angeles Angels, when he threw 4 2/3 innings, allowing two earned runs while giving up four hits.
+- The right-hander's most recent appearance came on Sunday against the Los Angeles Angels, when he threw three innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.